Members of Bentley Wildlife Carvers

 Rob Perrott I have been a member of Bentley Wildlife Carvers for many years, live in Worthing, and work at western Sussex hospitals as a carpenter/joiner in the Works Department.
 In my spare time I carve, pyrograph and paint birds.
 I have carved all sizes of birds from humming birds to a Golden Eagle - all life size.

 Steve Preston (SKIPY) I joined Bentley Wildlife Carvers soon after taking up carving in 1996

 and have enjoyed every minute of my time with the club.
 From that time I was self-employed as a carver and have done many private commissions and run carving classes.
 Click on my picture for more details about me.

 Roger Berry Roger passed away in December 2018 after a long illness.
 He joined Bentley Carvers in 2001 after retiring from 41 years as a Graphic Designer, specialising in logos and corporate marks.
 He was a much admired and inspirational member of our club and he will be sadly missed.
 Roger received many awards for my bird carvings by the British Decoy and Wildfowl Carvers Association.
 Click here or on his picture to see more.

 Ivan Morgan After my early retirement (from an office job) I started making interesting wooden creations from scraps of wood found in skips or on the beach but after joining Bentley Wildlife Carvers in 2002 I started carving birds and animals as well.
 I also make small wooden automata as shown in the photo here I have a website where you can see photos of more of them www.positivelycreative.co.uk or click on my picture for more information about me.

-Fred Marchant I have been retired for 10 years and carving occasionally but since joining the group four years ago I carve regularly.
+Fred Marchant I have been retired for over 10 years and carving occasionally but since joining the group several years ago I carve regularly.
 I also tutor classes for blind folk at Viewcraft, taking over from Steve Preston who taught me the skills.
 I live in Dallington.
 Click on my picture to see photgraphs of my latest project